sg84/NSaaS_Pi/README.md

 	sudo systemctl enable hostapd
 	sudo systemctl start hostapd
 	sudo systemctl enable dnsmasq
         sudo systemctl enable strongswan

 > At this point, we should have an SSID being broadcast and DNS / DHCP services ready to go.
 You'll be able to connect to the SSID at this point but you won't have internet access.

-> Enable IP forwarding.

-	sudo nano /etc/sysctl.conf

-> Uncomment the line

-    net.ipv4.ip_forward=1

-> As we're using a VPN, we'll need to add a couple of rules to 'mangle' the MTU and MSS values.
+> As we're using a VPN, we'll need to add a couple of rules to 'mangle' the MSS values.

 	sudo iptables -t mangle -A FORWARD -m policy --pol ipsec --dir in -p tcp -m tcp --tcp-flags SYN,RST SYN -m tcpmss --mss 1361:1536 -j TCPMSS --set-mss 1360 sudo iptables -t mangle -A FORWARD -m policy --pol ipsec --dir out -p tcp -m tcp --tcp-flags SYN,RST SYN -m tcpmss --mss 1361:1536 -j TCPMSS --set-mss 1360